centaurmontano/register-login-system/README.md

 - [MongoDB](#mongodb)
 - [Detailed Guideline/Client Requirements](#detailed-guidelineclient-requirements)
 - [Setting Up and Running the Project](#setting-up-and-running-the-project)
+- [How to Install MongoDB and Connect MongoDB Compass to Localhost] (#How-to-Install-MongoDB-and-Connect-MongoDB-Compass-to-Localhost).
 - [License](#license)

 ## Required Material and Installation